Reporter Outreach Logo

 Model 2: Editorial / reactive PR

 This is newer and less well-known.
-Instead of proactively pitching story ideas to journalists, reactive PR monitors what journalists are already working on — through platforms like Qwoted, Featured, Source of Sources, and direct journalist queries — and positions your executives as expert sources for stories that are already being written.
+Instead of proactively pitching story ideas, reactive PR monitors what journalists are already working on — through platforms like Qwoted, Featured, and Source of Sources — and positions your executives as expert sources for stories already being written.

 The difference matters.
 When a journalist at Bloomberg is writing about AI governance trends and needs a CTO to quote, your response to that query has a dramatically higher conversion rate than a cold pitch asking the same journalist to write about your company.
 You're filling a need they already have.

 Reactive PR agencies typically charge based on placement output rather than (or in addition to) time-based retainers.
 The tradeoff: you don't control the narrative as tightly.
 You're a source in someone else's story, not the subject of a story written about you.
-But each placement still earns a high-authority backlink and brand mention from a publication your audience trusts — which is often what matters most for SEO and AI visibility.
+But each placement still earns a branded backlink to your homepage from a publication your audience trusts — building domain-wide authority that lifts every page on your site, plus the brand mention signal that AI search engines reward.

 Which model is right for you?